webix-hub/docs/data/desktop/dataprocessor.md

 ##Data Processing Operations

-DataProcessor interpretes client-side operations performed on each data item and defines the type of data action for it:
+DataProcessor interprets client-side operations performed on each data item and defines the type of data action for it:

 The default processing looks as follows: